axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/notification/index.rst

 Notification
 ************

-You can open your notifications by clicking on the bell icon on the top right corner.
-A panel contains all your notifications will be displayed .
+You can open your notifications by clicking on the bell icon in the top right corner.
+A panel contains all your notifications will be displayed.

 |notification-panel|